Opal-teaching/hello-world/README.md

        Look through the start page on OnsenUI https://onsen.io/v1/guide.html, Please note that we will be working with version 1 of this framework.
 When you're going through the documentation, make sure you're consulting the right version.
-     <br><br>

      After running this command, open package.json.
 You'll see that it was updated with a new dependencies section that lists both
      Angular and OnsenUI.

-7. Next, create a folder called `src`.
+7. Next, create a folder called `src` in the root folder of your project.
 In it, create an `index.html` file which will be the starting point of our web application.
     Add the following code to this file:
     ```
     <!DOCTYPE html>